anamabo/SegmentWaterWithPaligemma/README.md

 * Also copy [This notebook](https://colab.research.google.com/drive/1t64cFa9RxjLn8_gLib64rbW_LyYuBKgE?usp=sharing).
 * Make sure to set a proper running time.
 It can be T4 GPU or A 100 GPU.

-You are ready to fine-tune Paligemma.
+You are ready to fine-tune Paligemma for segmentation.